jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/hendrix/index.md

 allows the use of the 'file://' URI scheme, allowing an authenticated user to read local files.

+## Proof of Concept

+- Go to 'Add Part'.
+- Click on 'Attachments'.
+- Click on 'Add'.
+- Fill the 'URL' field with "file:///etc/passwd".
+- Click on 'Upload'.
+- Click on the uploaded file in order to see the content.

 ## Exploit

 There is no exploit for the vulnerability but can be manually exploited.